 Dr. Matsui is the co-founder and director of the nationally renowned Biology Scholars Program (BSP) at the University of California, Berkeley.
 He has spent over two decades making science more accessible to all individuals.
 BSP is an undergraduate diversity program in Berkeley’s Department of Integrative Biology.
 Funded by the Howard Hughes Medical Institute, the Gordon and Betty Moore Foundation, the California Wellness Foundation and, most recently, the National Institutes of Health, its goal has been to enlarge and diversify the pool of Berkeley students who succeed in biology majors and related careers.

 There have been 2,080 BSP graduates over the past 20 years, and Dr. Matsui has personally mentored 1,183 of them.
-BSP students are diverse; 60% minority (African American, Hispanic, and American Indian) and 70% women.
-As well, 80% of BSP students come from low-income backgrounds and/or are the first in their family to attend college.
+BSP students are diverse; 60 percent minority (African American, Hispanic, and American Indian) and 70 percent women.
+As well, 80 percent of BSP students come from low-income backgrounds and/or are the first in their family to attend college.

 Dr. Matsui’s mentoring model includes customary activities such as tutoring, advising, paid research, and community building.
 However, he and his staff go beyond the usual model by:

 • Requiring his students to take ownership and responsibility for their activities and develop their own extracurricular experiences;

 • Assigning older students to mentor younger students about science, and university culture; and

 • Creating customized plans to help them develop individualized plans for success.

 Over the past 20 years, there has been notable success in Matsui’s BSP program.
 For example:

 • African-American and Hispanic students in Dr. Matsui’s program graduated with a degree in the same percentage (60 percent) as Asian and white students.
 This rate is more than twice the graduation rate (24 percent) of minority students who did not participate in BSP.